-If you need to restore the manufacturer's settings at any time - at the console use use the command lbrestore
+If you need to restore the manufacturer's settings at any time just use the command lbrestore from the console.

 Additional Loadbalancer.org configuration (web interface)

 This section deals with the configuration of the load balancers via the web interface.
 The wizard should enable you to have a working virtual server with a single configured real server (back-end).
 You can use the web interface to add or modify existing virtual and real servers as required.